 So, the list of safe bar soaps for cloth diapers is slim to none.
 Let’s look at a few of the ones I have seen listed on websites and blogs that you are going to want to avoid.
 Fels Naptha, Ivory, Castile, Zote (any bar soap but these are specific names I have seen) They are all made the same.
 Cold process, Hot process.. soap is soap.
 Zote also has optical brighteners, listed on their website.
 All of them will eventually cause problems.
 Maybe not today, tomorrow or 6 months from now, but they will.
 (The length of time also depends on how soft or hard your water is!)
 Any kind of soap will cause problems.

 98% of the time if you are having trouble with your cloth diapers it is a wash routine problem.
 Using a soap, not using enough detergent, using too much detergent or using the wrong kind of detergent for your water type; which is an entirely different blog post I have not written yet. (le sigh) The other 2% is allergies or yeast.
-In fact, you have probably had a problem and didn’t realize it was due to soap, because you stripped your diapers and it “went away”.
+In fact, you have probably had a problem and didn’t realize it was due to soap, because you stripped (probably with dawn.. whole different blog all together, but dawn is a degreaser.. not a laundry additive, and it does not sanitize) your diapers and it “went away”.
 It actually just started the process all over again.
 Ta-Da!

 Notice something here?
 Not one of them say that you can use a SOAP.

 Still want to make your own?
-Just don’t use any soap.
+Don’t use any soap!
 Still need a recipe?
 Too bad!

-hahaha I am kidding.
-Just do this instead:
+hahaha I am kidding!
+Some people do this:

-1 cup borax, 1 cup soda ash, half cup oxygen booster, and a few drops of essential oils to scent if you want.
-Double, Triple or Quadruple that amount for larger batches.
+1 cup soda ash, half cup oxygen booster, and a few drops of essential oils to scent if you want

 There you have it, mamas.
-Don’t use any soap or anything that contains a soap.
+Don’t use any soap or anything that contains a soap, just don’t make homemade detergent for diapers.
 Usually you can see the flecks of soap in there.
 (Unless they pulsed the crap out of it in a food processor, but even then you will find a tiny clump or two.
 You can always ASK what is in it or do a bunch of googling.)
 You want a complete powder or a liquid, without any chunky anything in them.

 If you have any questions, comments or anything to add, please feel free to contact me at TBellArtistry at yahoo dot com.